uditalias/injex/website/docs/env-plugin.md

 ## Configurations

-You can pass the following configurations to the EnvPlugin
+You can pass the following configurations to the EnvPlugin.

 ### `name`

-The environment object name in the runtime container for later injection.
+The environment object name, as it will be used in the runtime container for later injection.

 * Type: `string`
 * Default: `env`